-The scholarship program is intended for students with an autism spectrum diagnosis who are pursuing undergraduate education at an accredited post-secondary institution.
+The scholarship program is intended for students with an autism spectrum diagnosis who are pursuing undergraduate education at an accredited post-secondary institution in the United States.
 Graduate and postgraduate students are not eligible for these scholarship opportunities.

 Qualifying students must be enrolled on a full-time basis.
 Past Schwallie or Hussman recipients are ineligible to apply for another scholarship.
 Any student with an autism spectrum diagnosis is invited to apply, so long as they are attending a four-year college or university, a two-year college, a life skills program, or a trade, technical, or vocational school.